stats385/stats385.github.io/readings.md

     </li>
 </ol>

-## Lecture 2 -- Overview of Deep Learning From a Practical Point of View
+## David Donoho -- Overview of Deep Learning From a Practical Point of View
 <ol>
 	<li>
     <a href="https://courses.cs.washington.edu/courses/cse528/11sp/Olshausen-nature-paper.pdf"> Emergence of simple cell </a>